pullerize/-/README.md

 ```

 This starts the development server on port 3000.
 The frontend expects the
 backend to run on `http://localhost:8000` by default.
+Copy
-If your backend runs on a
+`agency_frontend/.env.example` to `.env` and adjust it if your backend runs on a
-different URL, create an `.env` file inside `agency_frontend` with:
+different URL:

 ```bash
 VITE_API_URL=http://your-backend:port